 However, in the specific case of immigration to Britain over the last 25 years or so, there is little evidence of this at a macro scale.
-Instead, as we will show, its scale and composition may be generating negative rather than positive spillover effects.
-And there are two related mechanisms or processes that might be driving this.
+Instead, as we will show, its scale and

 124 One key difference between now and the Britain of 30 years ago of course is our ageing population - although this was much less relevant 10-15 years ago, before the Baby Boomers started retiring.
 But as we shall see (pp.100-102), immigration is very far from a solution to the challenges of an ageing population.
 125 World Bank, 'Population, total' [accessed 25 March 2024].
 Link.
-World Bank, 'GDP per capita, PPP (current international \$)' [accessed 25 March 2024].
-Link
+World Bank, 'GDP per capita, PPP (current to the challenge).